Coronavirus deaths take a long-expected turn for the worse

 Ducey, a Republican, has more recently changed direction, closing many businesses and allowing mayors to make mask-wearing mandatory.

 But Kristin Urquiza is worried.
 Her father received the care at a time when beds in intensive care units were readily available.
-Now some Arizona hospitals ICUs are becoming swamped.
+Now some Arizona ICUs are becoming swamped.

 “Other families are not going to be reassured the hospitals will have the capacity to give (coronavirus) victims the dignity and the health care that they deserve.
 And that breaks my heart,” she said.